srampinogroup/coding-in-chemistry/breviary.md

 chmod u+x ./helloworld
 ```
 Note that the program name (specified via the `PROGRAM` statement)
-does not necessarily match the name of the executable file.
-In the
+does not necessarily have to match the name of the executable file.
-above example it does, but does not have to.
+In the above example it does, but does not have to.
-</span>.

 ## 2